SWE-UniStuttgart/Qlunc/Docs/JOSS_202102/paper.md

 ``Qlunc`` is a modular numerical framework and could feasibly combine with existing codes dealing with lidar uncertaintes.
 In this sense, ``Qlunc`` in combination with other existing tools like yaddum [@yaddum] and mocalum [@mocalum] will help to improve lidar uncertainty estimations, thus increasing lidar measurements reliability.
-The "openness" of these group of tools makes it possible to share within the wind energy community and even beyond it.
+The "openness" of this group of tools makes possible to share them within the wind energy community and even beyond it.

-Another future objective is to align the lidar components/parameters/characteristics labeling process used by ``Qlunc``, to the controlled vocabulary resulting from [@OntoStack,@sheet2rdf].
+Another future objective is to align the lidar components/parameters/characteristics labeling process used by ``Qlunc``, to the controlled vocabulary resulting from [@OntoStack] and [@sheet2rdf].

 All documentation from the project, scientific articles derived from the research period, tutorials and raw code are meant to be provided throughout a sphinx-based online site, to give users all needed information to dive into the numerical framework